sanjana-302/SHEhacksDTU/README.md

-# COVID - FREE , SHE_HACKS_DTU
+# COVID - FREE by BITSY BYTES , SheHacksDTU
-Project build for hackathon organized by CLIMB DTU.
+Project build by bitsy bytes for hackathon organized by CLIMB DTU.